Azure-Samples/AzureStack-AdminPowerShell-OMSIntegration/ARM Template Version/docs/setup.md

 This ARM template deploys a VM and runs a PowerShell script using a custom script extension.

-The custom script extension sets up 2 scheduled tasks:

-### Step 1 - Install a VM in the Default Provider Subscription
-1. Login to admin portal
-2. Create Windows Server 2016 VM
-3. Name VM: UploadToOMSVM
-4. Choose A1 Standard
-5. Wait for VM deployment to complete

-### Step 2 - Prep the VM
-1. Download 2 files from the root of this github project to the c:\ of the VM you just deployed (InvokeMasterScript.ps1 and MasterScript.ps1)

-### Step 3 - Get required variables
-The following are required to setup the environment.
-You should gather these variables before proceeding to the next step.
-#### DeploymentGUID = “<e.g. 41da4fdd-0e5f-4ecb-85d2-52cb85cd1fca>”
-1. Access the privileged endpoint
-2. Run Get-AzureStackStampInformation
-3. Find and copy the deploymentguid from the output
-#### azureStackAdminUsername ="<e.g. Serviceadmin@myazurestackinstance.onmicrosoft.com>"
-1. Update with the Azure Stack Service Admin account email
-#### azureStackAdminPassword = "<e.g. MyAzureStackPassword206!>"
-1. Update with the Azure Stack Service Admin account password
-#### CloudName ="<e.g. Orlando MTC>"
-1. Update location with the name of your Cloud, this is how most data will pivot in the views
-#### Region = "<e.g. Orlando>"
-1. Update with the region name used when deploying Azure Stack
-#### Fqdn = "<e.g. azurestack.corp.microsoft.com>"
-1. Update with the FQDN name used when deploying Azure Stack
-#### OMSWorkpsaceID= "<ID of your log analytics workspace>"
-1. Update with the OMS/Log Analytics Workspace ID which can be found in the settings pane of your Log Analytics workspace
-#### OMSSharedKey = "<Log Analytics Workspace Shared Key>"
-1. Update with the OMS/Log Analytics Workspace Shared Key found in the settings pane of your Log Analytics workspace
-#### OEM = "<replace with your hardware vendor name>"
-1. Update with the name of your hardware vendor.
-Allows for reports in log analytics utilizing the OEM name.

-### Step 4 – Update variables
-1. Open an elevated PowerShell ISE session
-2. Open the file C:\InvokeMasterScript.ps1
-3. Update the variables using the data gathered in Step 3

-### Step 5 – Execute the script & update the scheduled task
-1. Run the InvokeMasterScript.ps1 now that the variables have been updated.
-2. Once the script completes, open Task Scheduler, right click on the newly created tasks named UsageDataUpload1 & OperationalDataUpload1, click Properties, and click "Change User or Group" (the Run As account) to the Admin UserName and Password of the UploadToOMSVM VM.
-3. Click Run.
-Operational Data will be piushed every 13 minutes now.
-Usage Data will be pushed at 9am every day.

 The scripts sets up 2 scheduled tasks:
 1. Upload of 1-day worth of usage data provided from the Provider Usage API at 9am every day.